Nachhilfe-Development/ScrapeCord/README.md

 ## Message Flags
 All Booleans
-- `crossposted`:  if the message is the original crossposted message
+- `crossposted`:  if the message is the original cross-posted message
-- `is_crosspost`:  if the message was crossposted from another channel
+- `is_crosspost`:  if the message was cross-posted from another channel
 - `suppress_embeds`:  if the message's embeds have been suppressed
-- `source_message_deleted`:  if the source message for this crosspost has been deleted
+- `source_message_deleted`:  if the source message for this cross post has been deleted
 - `urgent`: if message source is urgent (discord system or discord Trust and Safety)
 - `has_thread`: if message is associated with a thread
 - `ephemeral`: if message is ephemeral
-- `loading`: if usersees a 'thinking' state
+- `loading`: if user sees a 'thinking' state
 - `failed_to_mention_some_roles_in_thread`: if some roles are failed to mention in a thread
 - `suppress_notifications`: if the source message does not trigger push and desktop notifications